ostrebler/rongo/README.md

 > What is Rongo ?

-🔰️ A Promise-based NodeJS driver for MongoDB.\
+🔰️ A fully-typed Promise-based NodeJS driver for MongoDB.\
 💍️ A happy marriage between the relational and the NoSQL world.\
 🏃 An elegant way to escape subdocument hell without additional complexity.